pianist in Ireland

-Since joining the Conservatory with an entrance scholarship in 2011, Aidan has won 81 prizes in competitions across Ireland that include 53 first prizes and special awards.
-Notable awards include the Lorcan Sherlock Gold Medal (DIT), the Fuller Coakley Award for best Baroque performance from EPTA Ireland, the John Delaney, Henry Loretto and Noreen Thomas Cups and the €1000 Senior Piano Bursary at the Sligo Feis Ceoil and the Patricia Read Memorial Cup and the Nordell Cup at the ESB Feis Ceoil.
+Since 2011, Aidan has won 81 prizes in competitions across Ireland that include 53 first prizes and special awards.
+Notable awards include the Lorcan Sherlock Gold Medal (DIT), the Fuller Coakley Award for best Baroque performance from EPTA Ireland, the John Delaney, Henry Loretto and Noreen Thomas Cups and the €1000 Senior Piano Bursary at the Sligo Feis Ceoil, and the Patricia Read Memorial Cup and the Nordell Cup at the ESB Feis Ceoil.
 Aidan also won the 2016 Fr Frank Maher Classical Music Awards with the top prize of €5000.
 Internationally, he won 2nd prize at the 2015 Young Pianist of the North Competition (United Kingdom), runner-up prize at the 2016 Troisdorf International Piano Competition (Germany) and 2nd prize at the 2016 Euregio Piano Award in Germany.

 As a musician, Aidan has been described in masterclasses and competitions as “talented indeed”, “brave” and “fearless and uncompromising”.
-He has performed as a soloist and chamber musician in notable venues in the UK, Switzerland and across Ireland, including the Freemasons Grand Lodge, the Hugh Lane Gallery and the National Concert Hall.
+He has performed as a soloist and chamber musician in notable venues in the US, UK, Hong Kong, Switzerland and across Ireland, including the Freemasons Grand Lodge, the Hugh Lane Gallery and the National Concert Hall.
 In addition, he has given recitals by invitation to a number of music festivals and special occasions.
 As a concerto soloist he has performed with the DIT Sinfonia, as well as the Philharmonic Orchestra of Budweis in Switzerland.

-Recently, in addition to performing at the Rising Stars concert organised by the Royal Dublin Society, Aidan made his debut at the Carnegie Hall performing in the International Shining Stars Concert, organised by the New York Concerti Sinfonietta, where his performance was well-received both by the audience and by New York music reviewer Michael Sherwin.
+Recently, in addition to performing at the Rising Stars Concert organised by the Royal Dublin Society, Aidan also made his debut at the Carnegie Hall performing in the International Shining Stars Concert, organised by the New York Concerti Sinfonietta, where his performance was well-received both by the audience and by New York music reviewer Michael Sherwin.
 Last December, Aidan received entrance offers from both<